Vault Cocktail Lounge

 Vault Cocktail Lounge, previously Vault Martini Bar, was a cocktail bar in Portland, Oregon's Pearl District, in the United States.

 Description

 In 2016, Matthew Korfhage of Willamette Week described Vault Martini Bar as "a lounge-y refuge serving up umpteen versions of the classic martini, vodkatini or chocolatini".
 Later operating as Vault Cocktail Lounge, the bar had a Rick and Morty-themed drink menu and hosted disc jockeys.

 History

 Vault Martini Bar was originally owned by Casey Hopkin.
 In March 2018, the owners of Vintage Cocktail Lounge purchased Vault Martini Bar.
 The bar began operating as Vault Cocktail Lounge, starting on June 1, with an updated interior and drink menu.

 Vault closed by 2022.
+Collin Nicholas opened the bar Fools and Horses in the space.